MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/profiles.md

 - The top row lists some of your **Top Paying Customers**.
 - The second row present some of your **Most Engaged Customers**.
 - The third row show some of your customers that have the **Most Active Cases**.
-- The last row includes a sample of your total customer base .
+- The last row includes a sample of your total customer base.

 Each of your customers is represented by a **Customer Card** tile.
 This card includes:
 - The customer's **name, city, gender, marital status and job title** - all taken from the customer's account profile.